tonishka/ip/docs/README.md

 ## Features

-Yoda models each task in your list as Quest.
+Yoda models each task in your list as a Quest.
 The more Quests you finish, the closer you get to defeating the Dark Lord of Sith.

 ### Add Quests